 Students who meet admissions standards and are accepted into a graduate program whether as regular students or as students from the university’s accelerated programs can lose matriculation status due to poor academic performance, failure to continuously enroll , failure to submit and adhere to a graduate studies plan or failure to meet the time to completion of the degree.

 Continuation in graduate studies requires satisfactory progress toward a graduate degree.
 Evidence of such progress includes maintenance of a minimum 3.00 cumulative grade point average each term (individual departments may set higher standards for determining satisfactory progress).
 The progress of each student is reviewed each term.
 Failure to maintain the 3.00/departmental minimum cumulative GPA will result in placement on probation.
 Any student on probation must not only achieve a 3.00/departmental minimum cumulative average within two successive terms following the term in which the deficiency occurred, but must also maintain at least a 3.00/departmental minimum term average in any term in which he or she is on probation.
 Failure to meet either of these requirements will subject the student to dismissal at the discretion of the Associate Vice Provost of Graduate Studies.
-Graduate students must have a minimum 3.00 cumulative GPA in order to graduate (again, departments may set higher standards for graduation).
+Graduate students must have a minimum 3.00 cumulative GPA in their program of study and an overall cumulative GPA of 2.8 in order to graduate (again, departments may set higher standards for graduation).
 The computation of the cumulative GPA to determine academic standing is based on permanent grades and on hours registered each term.